Clerics of Saint Viator

-The Clerics of Saint Viator (Clercs de Saint-Viateur), abbreviated C.S.V. and also known as the Viatorians is a Roman Catholic clerical religious congregation of Pontifical Right for men (priest, brothers and lay associates) founded in Lyon, France, in 1831 by Father Louis Querbes.
+The Clerics of Saint Viator (Clercs de Saint-Viateur), abbreviated C.S.V. and also known as the Viatorians is a Catholic clerical religious congregation of Pontifical Right for men (priest, brothers and lay associates) founded in Lyon, France, in 1831 by Father Louis Querbes.
 Its patron, Saint Viator, was a 4th-century catechist in Lyon.
 The institute spread from its origins in France to Canada and later to the United States; it now has provinces and missions all over the world.
 They are a teaching order and are involved in parish ministries and all levels of education, from grade school through university.
 Its members add the nominal letters C.S.V. after their names to indicate membership in the congregation.

 Louis Querbes

 Louis Querbes was born in Lyon, France, on 21 August 1793, during the French Revolution.
 He was baptized in Saint Nizier Parish near the Sanctuary of Our Lady of Fourvière.
 As a boy he participated in the choir and attended the clerical school in Saint Nizier Parish.

 Querbes entered Saint Irenaeus Seminary and was ordained in 1816.
 He returned to Saint Nizier as a parochial vicar and became a skilled preacher.
 He became administrator of the clerical school at Saint Nizier.

 In 1822, Louis Joseph Querbes was named pastor of Vourles, a parish that had suffered during the Revolution.
 He took on the task of rebuilding the church and preaching to the faithful.
 He noted a lack of educational opportunities for the children there.